 - Keep the colours minimal for reduced printing costs

 Which publishing option to pick?

 Which option(s) are the best?
 Up to you.
 If all you want to do is write, pick traditional publishing.
 If you want to test your business and marketing skills, try the other options.

 You may also do a bit of mix and match.
 For example, you may go with traditional publishing for the physical book, but self-publishing for the ebook version.
 There are ebook distributor platforms in Malaysia where you can submit and list your ebooks for sale.

 E-Sentral, the largest of such platform takes a 50% cut from each ebook sold.
 You can also choose to list your ebooks in your own platforms (websites, etc), or platforms like Smashwords, Amazon Publishing (35-70% cut, depending on pricing) and Google Play (50% cut).
 Related:

 Step 2: Reading the contract

-If you go with the traditional publishing or half/half / vanity publishing route, you will probably need to sign a contract.
+If you go with the traditional publishing or half/half or vanity publishing route, you will probably need to sign a contract.
 How to publish a book in Malaysia if no paperwork is in place right?

 Make sure to read and understand what you’re signing.
 Some may include clauses that prohibit you from selling on other platforms.
-Some limits your rights to your own work.
-Some are time-bound.
+Some limits your rights to your own work, and others are time-bound.
 Get a lawyer friend to help you decipher the document if you must.

 When you’re happy with what you’re getting into, go ahead and sign that contract 🙂